June 19-22, 2024

 Surveillance frequency in familial colorectal cancer

-Veerle Coupe, VU Medical Centre, Amsterdam
+Veerle Coupe, VU Medical Centre, Amsterdam, The Netherlands

 09:20-10:20